Compensation After a Hit-and-Run Crash in Ada, OK

 Move Quickly

-UM coverage notice requirements require prompt action.
+Insurance notice requirements require prompt action.

-The legal time limit sets a hard cutoff.
+OK’s statute of limitations sets a hard cutoff.